horus-ci/horus-ci.github.io/documentation/index.md

  How to create SLURM jobs, and select job queues based on your project needs
 </p>

+<a href="horusphotos.html">HORUS Hardware:</a> Photos of the deplyed HORUS systems

+To learn about OSiRIS, please visit: <a href="http://www.osris.org/about">http://www.osris.org/about</a>

 <h3>Architectural Documentation</h3>

-If you are interested in how HORUS is structured or in creating a deployment similar to HORUS, please contact us..
+If you are interested in how HORUS is structured or in creating a deployment similar to HORUS, please contact us.